AitchisonLab/perox-per-cell/README.md

     You may need to adjust the permissions on the file to make it executable, e.g., `chmod +x perox_per_cell_macos.sh`

 ### On Linux
-Currently, a standalone executable for Linux is not available, but the software has been successfully tested on a Windows Subsystem for Linux (WSL v1) running Ubuntu 22.04 using the instructions below.
-These instructions are generally similar to the installation/execution steps for Mac OS X (above).
+Currently, a standalone executable for Linux is not available, but the software has been successfully tested on a Windows Subsystem for Linux (WSL v1) running Ubuntu 22.04 using the steps below.
+These are generally similar to the installation/execution steps for Mac OS X (above).
 To summarize:

 1) Download the perox-per-cell repository and the [RCNN weights file](https://zenodo.org/record/3598690/files/weights.zip)
 2) Ensure Java is installed and the JAVA_HOME environment variable is set